AnitaBanh/Regex-Tutorial/gist.md

 ## Regex Components
 An email address is comprised of some number of characters followed by an @ symbol, followed by some characters, followed by a period (.), followed by some characters.
 Now, let's go into detail breaking down parts of the regex matching email.
+/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/

-The forward-slash / marks the start and end of the regex.
+A forward-slash / marks the start and end of the regex.
+We see this as the first and last characters of the regex above.

 ### Anchors
 ^ and $ are anchors.
 ^ matches the starting position, meaning the beginning of a line or string.
+We see this as the second character of the email regex.
 $ matches the end of a line or string.
+We see this as the second to last character of the email regex.

 ### Quantifiers
 Curly brackets {} denote quantifiers.
 {2,6} in this email regex means two to six characters long.

 The plus sign + indicates one or more occurances of the PRECEDING element.
-In the email regex, this shows up twice, once before the @ and once after.
+In the email regex, this shows up twice, once within the first set of parentheses () before the @ symbol and once within the second set of parentheses () after the @ symbol.

 ### Character Classes
 /d matches any digit.